Zulu people: Clothing

 Zulus wear a variety of attire, both traditional for ceremonial or culturally celebratory occasions, and modern Westernised clothing for everyday use.
 The women dress differently depending on whether they are single, engaged, or married.
 The men wore a leather belt with two strips of hide hanging down front and back.

 In South Africa, the miniskirt has existed since pre-colonial times.
-In African cultures, such as the Basotho, the Batswana, the Bapedi, the Amaswati and the AmaZulu, women wore traditional miniskirts as cultural attire.
+In some African cultures, such as the Basotho, the Batswana, the Bapedi, the Amaswati and the AmaZulu, women wore traditional miniskirts as cultural attire.
 These skirts are not seen as shameless, but are used to cover the women's genitals.
 The skirts are called isigcebhezana and are essential in Zulu ceremonies.
 For example, Umemulo is a ceremony for women who turn 21 years of age.
 It represents a huge transition in the woman's life because it is a symbol of her being ready to accept a boyfriend and even get married.
 Additionally, each stage of a Zulu's life is determined by a specific type of clothing.
 An unmarried woman wears a skirt and nothing on top, but as she grows up, the woman starts to cover up her body because a time will come when she will be a married woman and an old woman.
 Nonetheless, a special type of clothing is reserved for pregnant women.
 When a woman is pregnant she wears an "isibamba", a thick belt made from dried grass, covered with glass or plastic beadwork, to support her swelling stomach and its additional weight.